Employees of all ages, but particularly younger workers, increasingly want their companies to offer them ways to get involved in their communities.

 Under Gallagher’s leadership, United Way has shifted the focus of its mission to driving community change.
 This approach, which brings people together to create more opportunities for all, has been adopted in more than 40 countries and territories worldwide.
 He has also elevated brand stewardship to the highest priority.
 In 2008, United Way launched the LIVE UNITED campaign to engage communities in a more inclusive strategic effort.
 LIVE UNITED is an invitation to give, to advocate, to volunteer – an opportunity for all people to think of themselves as part of the solution.

 Gallagher came to United Way in 1981 as a management trainee, and has held positions in several communities throughout the U.S., including president of United Way of Central Ohio in Columbus.
 In 2002, he took on the role of president and CEO of United Way of America, quickly establishing new membership standards that required internal consistency and public transparency in financial reporting.
 His next priority was to take United Way beyond fundraising and transform the organization into a driver of long-term community impact.

 Gallagher leads WEF’s Global Civil Society Advisory Board, is a steering committee member of the WEF’s “Promoting Global Financial Inclusion” initiative, and is also a founding member of WEF’s NGO Advisory Committee and the Global Gender Parity Group.
-He served as a member of President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships, is former Chair of the Independent Sector, and currently serves on the Board of America’s Promise Alliance, Ball State University Foundation, and Leadership 18.
+He served as a member of President Obama’s Advisory Council on Faith-Based and Neighborhood Partnerships, is the former Chair of the Independent Sector, and currently serves on the board of America’s Promise Alliance, Ball State University Foundation, and Leadership 18.
 He also serves on Ball State’s Board of Trustees.

 He is the father of two daughters, Katie and Maggie, and lives with his wife, Ramona, in Chevy Chase, Maryland.